JBrinco/Chromapy/README.md

 ## Chromatography Calculators <a name="calculators"></a>

 This is an extremely simple piece of code.
 Check the source for instructions or use the script.

+# Acknowledgments

+This software package was created as part of a PhD thesis, and Fundação para a Ciência e Tecnologia is acknowledged as the funder, through scholarship number [UI/BD/150867/2021][https://doi.org/10.54499/UI/BD/150867/2021].